 Creative and functional use of web space remains important, yet single page websites are still trending.
-We’re seeing simple, intuitive navigations, multi layered parallax, and vertical and horizontal scrolling in single page sites.
+We’re seeing simple, intuitive navigations, multi-layered parallax, and vertical and horizontal scrolling in single page sites.

-There’s better user engagement and improved storytelling with single page websites, but it’s not really the choice for all.
+There are better user engagement and improved storytelling with single page websites, but it’s not really the choice for all.
 You have to carefully evaluate your needs.
 Single web pages are perfect for landing pages or one-off campaigns.
 However, if your site is content-driven, or you are selling multiple products and services, single web pages won’t be able to accommodate your needs.

 And that concludes our 2017 web design trends.

 Is it time to update or redesign your site?
 Let’s schedule a phone consultation to talk about the design process and answer any questions you might have.

 What other trends are you seeing?
 Let us know in the comments below!